BEST POSITION TO POOP IN WHEN CONSTIPATED | 5 WAYS TO USE IT

 6. BENEFITS OF SQUATTING

-Squatting is beneficial on the long-term when you deal with constipation.
+Squatting is beneficial in the long-term when you deal with constipation.
+Besides the benefits mentioned at the beginning of the guide, there are others.

 Here are the main benefits: